-Chris Jackson - CEO
+Chris Jackson - Founder & CEO

-Mirona Iliescu - COO & Experience Designer
+Mirona Iliescu - UX Lead & COO

 At one time or another Mirona also held her own as radio anchor and producer, TV editor, assistant producer and screenplay writer, record industry A&R manager, PR consultant, copywriter, translator, voice over, DJ and… bartender.
-She was published in Esquire, featured on Tate Liverpool’s poster for its Colour Chart exhibition, and was of the first Londoners to join Twitter in August 2006.
+She was published in Esquire, featured on Tate Liverpool’s poster for its Colour Chart exhibition, and was of the first Londoners to join Twitter in 2006.

-Luke Wesley-Holley - Design Technologist
+Luke Wesley-Holley - Creative Technologist

 Born and schooled in Hull, East Yorkshire, Luke ventured as far as Leeds Met to study Multimedia Technology.
 A month after finishing the course he was in a web design agency, churning out half day designs and three day builds and drinking 5 mugs of tea a day.
 6 months later he joined IMJack as a junior designer but his ability with HTML and CSS cemented his role as UI Developer, converting design to efficient, semantic and accessible code.
 The whole time maintaining a healthy 4 mugs of tea a day (pint mugs).

 When he’s not at MB Towers or working for other ZOOLDN customers, he’s probably watching Formula 1, watching a film, watching Twitter, watching the kettle or watching his back.

 Rita Lopes - Happiness Lead